 - Perfect for almost any song or genre of music

 The majority of digital reverbs that you will find out there are algorithmic.
-They utilize far less processing power compared to their convolution cousins, thanks to the fact they use mathematical algorithms to simulate reverb decays.
+They utilize far less processing power than their convolution cousins because they use mathematical algorithms to simulate reverb decays.
 This makes them an excellent choice for computers without tons of processing power or sessions with many instances of reverb.

-Fun Fact – One of the very first commercially available algorithmic digital reverbs was the EMT 250 Electronic Reverberator, which came out back in 1976 and is still renowned as one of the best digital reverbs to have ever existed.
+Fun Fact – One of the first commercially available algorithmic digital reverbs was the EMT 250 Electronic Reverberator, which came out back in 1976 and is still renowned as one of the best digital reverbs ever existed.

-For more information, feel free to check our article How To Mix With Reverb and How Much Reverb Is Too Much.
+For more information, please check our article How To Mix With Reverb and How Much Reverb Is Too Much.